Depth Perception Test

 Improving quality of life

 Testing depth perception can help improve a patient's daily life.
-Depth perception is essential to performing everyday tasks like reading, operating home appliances, working, and even driving safely.
+Depth perception is essential to everyday tasks like reading, operating home appliances, working, and driving safely.
 This has implications for a patient's independence and safety.

 Better eye care